 The makeup date must be at least 3 days in advance of the date that the makeup is posted or I cannot guarantee that referees will be assigned to your match.

-Makeups should be played within 3 weeks of the originally scheduled date of the match.
-Games postponed at the beginning of the season for State Cups must be completed 3 weeks prior to the end of the season.
+Makeups should be scheduled within 3 weeks of the originally scheduled date of the match, although the play date may be further in the season.
 Games that are not made up within a reasonable time period are subject to being scheduled by the league.
-If you are having trouble agreeing you should contact either the Boys Director, Tim Dunn, or the Girls Director, Kathy Kelly.
+If you are having trouble agreeing you should contact either the Boys Director, Tony Luongo or the Girls Director, Kathy Kelly.
 Their contact information is on the Commission page in the Learn About Maple section and at the front of this book.

 This is the only procedure that can be used to schedule makeups.
 An email to the league office does not schedule a game.
 Please be sure that your club and team pages are up to date and accurate.